Badges and Certificates

 We award badges.

-- We are using the Credly platform to organize and deliver the digital credentials until September 2020, and have now migrated to Credly (by Acclaim).
+- We used the original Credly platform to organize and deliver the digital credentials until September 2020, and have now migrated to Credly (by Acclaim).

 - To date:

-- We have issued 2,91677 badges –4% in Twitter, 9% have shared their badges in FB, and 87% have shared their badges in Linkedin.
+- We have issued 7,719 badges –4% in Twitter, 9% have shared their badges in FB, and 87% have shared their badges in LinkedIn.

 - A group of campus-based volunteers have assisted by providing feedback on the design of the badging system: Chris Price – Brockport/CPD, Kelsey O’Brien – UA, Anne Reed – UP, Jeremiah Grobowski – UB, Jim Lynch – MVCC.
 Some input from Tera Doty-Blance – Broome and Linda Ryder – HVCC.
 Also includes various SUNY Online and CPD staff.

-If you are interested in badging, please join the SUNY badging group in the SUNY Online Teaching online community.
+If you are interested in badging, please join the SUNY Online Teaching online community and network using #badging.